AlexanderEggers/archknife/README.md

 1. @ProvideApplication

 Like "normal" Dagger-2 implementations, this one also requires you to create an application class.
 This class needs to be declared inside your manifest in order work.
 This library provides you with a base application class that includes most of the required Dagger-2 implementation.
 Simply extend your class with the ArchknifeApplication.
+In case you want to add your custom AppInjector class to the default dagger initialisation, you can use the ArchknifeApplicationGen class which requires an AppInjector class as a generic type.
+The AppInjector is responsible in handling the application (activity/fragment) and dagger lifecycle.

 ```kotlin
 @ProvideApplication